abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 modified the first test script to test for specific versions of numpy, scipy, matplotlib, and astropy.
 I emailed the modified scripts to students prior to the lesson and a link to the instructions for running them.
 We were able to head off many installation issues.
+[I think this workshop had some of the fewest installation problems I've seen. --Erik]

 We also had a number of students show up early the first day for installation help.
 It is possible that having the installation script alerted people to when they did not have a correct installation.
-A number of students ran the scripts downloaded them from the instructions rather than from my email.
+A number of students who ran the scripts downloaded them from the instructions rather than from my email.
 As a result they installed a number of unnecessary packages.
 These students encountered issues installing EasyMercurial and mayavi.
 Trevor King and I are currently working on an issue to comment out the packages we don't regularly teach in the default installation script.
 We had a lot of custom installations which often led to small differences and errors during the lessons (especially in Python).
 We also had a request from a student to modify the installation test script to handle dev versions.

 I also sent students the Etherpad link prior to the workshop.
 At Erik's suggestion I created a short link to both the course website and etherpad - this worked really well.
+[Is this mentioned in any of the workshop setup instructions?
+I think it should be, if not. --Erik]

 At my last workshop I received a number of comments regarding using Nano as the text editor.
 Specifically students wanted to know why we asked everyone to